awsdocs/iam-user-guide/doc_source/id_roles_use_revoke-sessions.md

    IAM immediately attaches a policy named `AWSRevokeOlderSessions` to the role\.
 The policy denies all access to users who assumed the role before the moment you chose **Revoke active sessions**\.
 Any user who assumes the role ***after ***you chose **Revoke active sessions** is **not** affected\.

    When you apply a new policy to a user or a resource, it may take a few minutes for policy updates to take effect\.
+To learn why changes are not always immediately visible, see [Changes that I make are not always immediately visible](troubleshoot_general.md#troubleshoot_general_eventual-consistency)\.

 **Note**
 Don't worry about remembering to delete the policy\.
 Any user who assumes the role *after* you revoked sessions is not affected by the policy\.
 If you choose to **Revoke Sessions** again later, then the date/time stamp in the policy is refreshed and it again denies all permissions to any user who assumed the role before the new specified time\.